ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 The experts mentioned here are all from Petrobras and its partners.

 The quantity and the diversity of the works developed and published by the 3W Community demonstrate the relevance and the high-technical quality of the 3W Dataset.
-This framework is composed by books, conference papers, doctoral theses, final graduation projects, journal articles, master's degree dissertations, repository articles, and specialization monographs.
+This framework is composed by books, conference papers, data articles, doctoral theses, final graduation projects, journal articles, master's degree dissertations, repository articles, and specialization monographs.
 The quantitative annual progress of these publications to date is shown in Fig. 10.
 Over the years, the adoption of the 3W Dataset by the 3W Community has steadily increased, highlighting its relevance, accessibility, and practical applicability in advancing AEM systems.
 More information on these works can be found in the 3W Project repository [[17]](#17).

 <table align="center" style="margin: 0px auto;">
   <tr>